 It should be noticed that AR15 could utilize stocks with a smaller mil-spec buffer tube or a commercial buffer tube.
 The differences between the mil-spec collapsible stock and the commercial collapsible stock are small but crucial.
 These stocks are not interchangeable, and one should change out the buffer, tube, and spring.
 According to that, the future owner of CTR stock has to keep in mind that there are two original sizes of M4 Carbine receiver extensions (buffer tubes): mil-spec as well as commercial-spec.

 Well known for quality products, Magpul manufacture CTR stock of the high-quality materials making it a lot stronger over the mil-spec M4 stock.
-Usually, the quality goes with added weight so the CTR with 0.55 lb. is, of course, heavier than a standard stock but also without the awkward feeling of service carbine stock.
+Usually, the quality goes with added weight so the CTR with 0.55 lb.
+Is, of course, more substantial than a standard stock but also without the awkward feeling of service carbine stock.
 The streamlined A-frame profile avoids snagging and secures the launch latch to prevent accidental release.

 Since the Magpul points out that CTR Stock is a drop-in replacement, the install is a snap and a second best feature is "friction lock" option canceling the bit of play that is evident with an M4 stock.
 Although the cheek weld is just about the same as any other collapsible stock, due to sloping geometry and a little extra material up top this cheek weld is better than the standard M4 stock enabling more convenient usage.
 Furthermore, the side mounting slots can take optional comfortable cheek risers for NON-AR15/M16 applications.